Military ranks of Hungary

-The Military ranks of Hungary are the military insignia used by the Hungarian Defence Forces.
+The military ranks of Hungary are the military insignia used by the Hungarian Defence Forces.
 The Land Forces and Air Force ranks are the same, as the Hungarian Defense Forces are an integrated service.
-Hungary is a landlocked country and does not possess a navy.
+Hungary is a landlocked country and possess only a brown water River Guard.

 Branch colours

 Commissioned officer ranks

 The rank insignia of commissioned officers.

 Other ranks

 The rank insignia of non-commissioned officers and enlisted personnel.